arangodb/docs/3.5/data-modeling-collections-collection-methods.md

 The leader shards are always first in the arrays of responsible servers.

 {% hint 'info' %}
-The `shards()` function can only be used on Coordinators in clusters.
+The `shards()` method can only be used on Coordinators in clusters.
 {% endhint %}

 Load